sfigg/commercialization-public/manufacture/desktop/add-and-remove-language-packs-offline-using-dism.md

 ## Remove a Language Pack from a Windows Image

-Before you add new language packs to a Windows image, you must remove any language packs that you do not intend to use.
+Before you add new language packs to a Windows image, you must remove any language packs that you don't intend to use.
 There are two ways to remove language packs offline with DISM.
 You can either apply an unattended answer file to the offline image, or you can remove the language pack directly from the offline image, using the command prompt.

 If you're removing a language from an online image, the process is the same, but use `/online` instead of `/image:<pathtoimage>` in your DISM commands.